quasarframework/quasar-ui-qcalendar/demo/src/markdown/calendar.md

 ## QCalendar is not...
 - An event management system.
 However, QCalendar supports everything you need to create an event/reminder management system using slots (check out the interactive demo).
 - An interactive navigation provider (next, previous, today).
 However, you can easily do this in devland with QCalendar's methods.
-- Currently there is no Agenda view, although it is up for consideration.
 - Only the Gregorian calendar is supported.

 # Installation Types